 Slowly down High Street, Amici’s restaurant was on the right.
 Jeff, my oldest and dearest friend in the world, was already there sitting at a corner table right near the stairs.

-He made the drive down from Massachusetts just so we could have lunch.
-As we pulled up to the restaurant Jeff stood up and raised his hand to make us stop, back up, and drive to him again so he could take a picture of us and the Alfa.
+Jeff made the drive down from Massachusetts just so we could have lunch.
+As we pulled up to the restaurant he stood up and raised his hand to make us stop, back up, and drive to him again so he could take a picture of us and the Alfa.

 Jeff was there when I bought my first Alfa back in '79, and in fact, taught me how to drive a stick.
 No. I did not know how to do that when I bought the car back then.
 So it’s very fitting that he was also here on the day we got Sophia, and I hadn't seen him in ten years.

 I was a little nervous about where to park this new car, but there was a spot just down at the end of the block which was perfect, and ...